 3. The Three Natural Bridges

-The Three Natural Bridges, as its name, is composed of three natural limestone arch bridges standing within the Wulong Karst National Geology Park, which is a part of a UNESCO World Heritage Site.
-These stunning bridges are namely Tianlong Bridge (literally Sky Dragon Bridge), Qinglong Bridge (Azure Dragon Bridge) and Heilong Bridge (Black Dragon) respectively, constituting the largest natural arch bridge cluster in Asia.
+The Three Natural Bridges, as its name suggests, is composed of three natural limestone arch bridges standing within Wulong Karst National Geology Park, which is a part of a UNESCO World Heritage Site.
+These stunning bridges are Tianlong Bridge (literally Sky Dragon Bridge), Qinglong Bridge (Azure Dragon Bridge) and Heilong Bridge (Black Dragon) respectively, constituting the largest natural arch bridge cluster in Asia.

 Tianlong Bridge is 235 meters (771 feet) in height, 150 meters (490 feet) in thickness, and 147 meters (482 feet) in width.
 It actually has two arches with a height of 84-123 meters (275-403 feet) and a span of 20-75 meters (66-246 feet).

 The Tianlong Bridge